Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Included Meals: Breakfast

 Enjoy breakfast at your hotel.
-The hotel can help arrange your transportation (see options below).
+The front desk can assist with arranging your transportation to Barcelona.

 Included Meals: Breakfast

-After an included breakfast* this morning, allow yourself a minimum of four hours prior to your flight from the Barcelona airport; for details, refer to your VBT Handbook.
-This timeframe includes approximately one-hour travel to the airport and around three hours recommended pre-flight check-in time.
+After an included breakfast this morning, allow yourself a minimum of four hours prior to your flight from Barcelona El Prat Airport (BCN).
+This timeframe accounts for approximately one hour of travel to the airport and the recommended three-hour pre-flight check-in.
+For more details, please refer to your Vacation Preparation Handbook.

 Included Meals: Breakfast